jbclements/WebIDE/README.md

 There's also a simple web-ide server, that lives in 'plain-jane'.

-TO TRY RUNNING IT:
+## TO TRY RUNNING IT:

+First, install the sxml package:

+raco pkg install sxml

-In DrRacket, run "plain-jane/experimenting.rkt".
-It'll probably make your life easier if you pre-install the sxml2 package by running
+Then, In DrRacket, run "plain-jane/experimenting.rkt".

-raco planet install clements sxml2.plt 1 0

-oops I mean

-racket -W info -e '(require (planet clements/sxml2))'

-oh dear I should open this in an editor, rather than just using 'cat'.

 Also, startup will be faster if you already have a browser open before running 'experimental.rkt'.